-We have an intake every three months, so although you may be disheartened about not getting in to the programme for one intake – don’t worry.
+We have an intake every six months, so although you may be disheartened about not getting in to the programme for one intake – don’t worry.
 We will have a new intake of entrepreneurs three months later.
 You can reapply if your application was unsuccessful, and we will notify you on social media or through our newsletters as to when you can resubmit a new application.

 I am not in the programme, but I really need business support.
 Can you help?